LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 {:start="2"}
 2. This API requires authorization using API key or via login.
+*  The Personal Data Deletion API currently has no self-serve through LiveEngage.
+You will receive the keys from your account manager after the Beta User agreement is approved.

 {:start="3"}
 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou).

+{:start="4"}
+4. This is a private beta that is available to a limited number of customers.
+Please contact your account manager if you’d like to be considered for inclusion.
+You’ll need to sign a beta agreement with LivePerson in order to participate.

 ### Main flows